kristoferlund/ic-siws/packages/ic_siws_js/README.md

 `ic-siws-js` is a JavaScript/TypeScript support library for easy frontend integration with SIWS-enabled [Internet Computer](https://internetcomputer.org) canisters.
 In addition to the core JS/TS API, `ic-siws-js` provides dedicated integrations for **React, Vue, and Svelte**.

-This library is part of the [ic-siwe](https://github.com/kristoferlund/ic-siwe) project that enables Ethereum and Solana wallet-based authentication for applications on the Internet Computer (ICP) platform.
+This library is part of the [ic-siws](https://github.com/kristoferlund/ic-siws) project that enables Solana wallet-based authentication for applications on the Internet Computer (ICP) platform.
 The goal of the project is to enhance interoperability between blockchain wallets and the Internet Computer, enabling developers to build applications that leverage the strengths of both platforms.

-A SIWS provider canister implements the SIWS identity service and exposes the SIWS login interface.
-The `ic-siws-js` library provides functions for managing Internet Computer delegate identities created via Solana signatures.
-The easiest way to integrate is to use this library together with the IC SIWS provider canister.

 [![version][version-image]][npm-link]